bbbrrrkkk/magic-square-game/README.md

 An array of length `n` can be transformed into a magic square with row and column of size `root n` if the difference between each consecutive element in the array is a fixed constant `k`. (for example, with `n=9` and `k=0` the sequence `[1,2,3,4,5,6,7,8,9]` forms a solvable magic square of size `3x3`)

-In order to randomly generate a magic square, the following inputs are required:
+In order to algorithmically generate a magic square, the following inputs are required:

 - A sequence of `n` integers, with a fixed difference `k` between subsequent integers
 - An algorithm for mapping the values such that they form a magic square.
-The [De la Loubère](https://en.wikipedia.org/wiki/Siamese_method) (or siamese) method is proposed as the algorithm for completing the magic square.
+The [De la Loubère](https://en.wikipedia.org/wiki/Siamese_method) (or siamese) method is proposed as the algorithm for completing the magic square.<br><br>
 ![magic-square-gif](/docs/images/siamese-method.gif)

 In order to generate the magic square, the following functions were defined:

 - **`SetSquareDiff()`**: This function generates a random value for the difference `k`; the range for the value `k` is defined by the difficulty level that the user selects.
-There are 3 potential values for `k` with the default difficulty level being easy
+There are 3 potential values for `k` for each difficulty level with the default difficulty level being *easy*
 - **`genSquare())`**: This function generates an array of length `n` with each consecutive value in the array increasing by a fixed constant `k`.
-The value `n` is defined by the square size selected by the user; the default grid size is `3x3`
+The value `n` is defined by the square size selected by the user; the default grid size is `3x3` yielding a value of `n` equal to 9
 - **`makeSquare()`**: For an inputted array, this function applies the De la Loubère method to arrange the values into a Magic Square.
 The function creates a matrix of size `root n` by `root n` before returning a flattened array of length `n`
 - **`fillSquare()`** This function takes an integer value representing the size of the square and performs the following:
     - Modifies the HTML code to create the gird for the magic square